somebox/radio-ripper/README.md

 All contents are open-source, unlicensed, and unsupported.
 Enjoy, share, and realize that I offer no warranty or claim to anything you see here.

 Also **be aware, that you should not use this to create a public feed of WKCR programs**.
 If they wanted this to happen, they would offer it themselves.
 This program is intended to be used for private recording and entertainment purposes.
-The moment you publish recordings, you are most probably breaking the law!
+The moment you publish your recordings or feed, you are most probably breaking the law!

 ## And Finally...

 When I was a kid I recorded the radio on cassette tapes.
 Later on, I used [RadioShift, from Rouge Amoeba](http://rogueamoeba.com/radioshift/) to record my favorite internet streams.
 That program never quite reached a good point of polish, and was discontinued in 2011.
 Eventually I realized this could be done without too much effort using a few tools and Ruby.

-Overall, this app took about 8 hours of time to get working well.
+Overall, this app took about 8 hours of time to complete.
 Not bad for the result: I can listen to my favorite WKCR programs on the train or at home.
 And despite the time difference and changing broadcast schedules, I can be reasonably sure the recordings are correct.
 Bliss!